UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <opt text="<code>equalEarth</code>">

-This type is use with the `countries` feature type and focuses on correctly representing the relative areas of all landmasses.
+This type is used with the `countries` feature type and focuses on correctly representing the relative areas of all landmasses.

 </opt>